-A deductible is the amount you owe for health care services your health insurance or plan covers before your health insurance or plan begins to pay.
-For example, if your deductible is $1000, your plan won’t pay anything until you’ve met your $1000 deductible for covered health care services subject to the deductible.
+A deductible is the amount you owe for services that your health insurance or plan covers before your health insurance or plan begins to pay.
+For example, if your deductible is $1,000, your plan won’t pay benefits until you’ve met your $1,000 deductible for covered services which are subject to the deductible.
 The deductible may not apply to all services.

 This is the maximum amount on which payment is based for covered health care services.
 This may also be called “allowed amount,” “eligible expense,” “payment allowance,” “contracted rate,” or “negotiated rate.”
 HMAA’s payment is based on the eligible charge, not the billed charge.
 If the provider is not in our network, the rate is based on an established eligible fee schedule and you will be responsible for the difference between the billed amount and our payment.

 Co-insurance is your share of the costs of a covered health care service, calculated as a percent (for example, 20%) of the eligible charge for the service.
 You pay co-insurance plus any deductibles you owe.
 For example, if your health plan’s eligible charge for an office visit is $100 and you’ve met your deductible, your co-insurance payment of 20% would be $20.
 The health insurance or plan pays the rest of the eligible charge.

 A co-payment is a fixed amount (for example, $15) you pay for a covered health care service.
 The amount can vary by the type of covered health care service.

 According to Hawaii State Law, general excise tax is an expense of doing business and is generally passed on to patients, which means that you are responsible for paying any applicable tax in addition to your co-insurance and co-payment.
 Please note that your provider should charge you tax based on the eligible charge for the service, and not based on the billed charge.